Appenders

 Apache Kafka

-Publish log messages to an Apache Kafka broker.
+Publish log entries to an Apache Kafka broker (requires the ruby-kafka gem):

 SemanticLogger.add_appender(